seashello/power-outages/README.md

 ## Introduction
 In this project, we will be exploring a power outage dataset across the US and focusing on intentional attacks.

+We will be working with a DataFrame, `outages`.
 This dataset contains information regarding 1500+ power outages across the US, from 2000-2016.
 It contains a lot of other information, such as the state it occurred in, the cause of the power outage, the state's real GSP that year, etc..

 This project focuses on predicting if the cause category of an outage was an intentional attack or not.
-We also explore other aspects about power outages, such as looking at missingness in the dataset, or plotting different interesting distributions of data.
+We also will explore other aspects about power outages, such as looking at missingness in the dataset, or plotting different interesting distributions of data.

 This dataset and question are important to note because power outages affect entire communities, and especially as a Californian, we have experienced many.
 Additionally, intentional attacks causing power outages can harm millions of people, and different areas may be affected differently.
 It's crucial to understand why they happen, and be able to predict the cause (so that specific areas can improve security).
 There are 1534 rows of data, and 56 columns (but we will be keeping 8 and creating a new one).

-- `US State:` The state that the power outage occurred in
+- `US State:` The state that the power outage occurred in (`str`)
-- `Climate Category:` The climate category during the outage (normal, cold, or warm) (str)
+- `Climate Category:` The climate category during the outage (normal, cold, or warm) (`str`)
-- `Cause Category:` The reason for the power outage (str)
+- `Cause Category:` The reason for the power outage (`str`)
-- `Outage Duration:` Duration of the power outage in minutes (int)
+- `Outage Duration:` Duration of the power outage in minutes (`int`)
-- `Demand Loss:` The amount of peak demand loss in Megawatts (int)
+- `Demand Loss:` The amount of peak demand loss in Megawatts (`int`)
-- `Customers Affected:` The number of customers affected by power outage (int)
+- `Customers Affected:` The number of customers affected by power outage (`int`)
-- `Population:` Population at the given US state in a year (int)
+- `Population:` Population at the given US state in a year (`int`)
-- `Popden Rural:` Population density of the urban areas (persons per square mile) (float)
+- `Popden Rural:` Population density of the urban areas (persons per square mile) (`float`)
-- `Attack:` Whether the cause of the outage was an intentional attack (bool)
+- `Attack:` Whether the cause of the outage was an intentional attack (`bool`)

 ## Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning